 And that is not all.
-Let me mention the Problems of the Day, run this year once again by Mr L, with the new twist of instant illustration by Philip.
+Let me mention the Problems of the Day, run this year once again in the first week by Mr L, and then taken over by Kip and Philip, with Philip continuing to provide his now famous real time illustrations.
 These are thinking out of the box problems.
 They are only sometimes solved by traditional mathematical techniques; they usually need some sort of clever special idea.
 But many problems in life as well as mathematics need clever special ideas, so practice in looking for them is very valuable - as well as great fun.

 So that's an overview of what we do in the official academic program of the camp.
 Before I go on to the unofficial part, I want to say something about the sense of community in the academic part.
 Let me begin with a statement a student made several years ago on one of our student surveys.
 He or she wrote: This is the first time I have felt mediocre.
-Along the same lines, a counselor this year reported to me that some older campers were saying, these young little kids are so smart, what am I doing here?
+Along the same lines, a counselor last year reported to me that some older campers were saying, these young little kids are so smart, what am I doing here?